learnbyexample/learn_js_regexp/js_regexp.md

 ## Conventions

-* The examples presented here have been tested on Chrome/Chromium console (version 78+) and includes features not available in other browsers and platforms
+* The examples presented here have been tested on Chrome/Chromium console (version 81+) and includes features not available in other browsers and platforms.
-* Code snippets shown are copy pasted from console and modified for presentation purposes.
-Some commands are preceded by comments to provide context and explanations.
-Blank lines have been added to improve readability and output is skipped when it is `undefined` or otherwise unnecessary to be shown
+* Code snippets shown are copy pasted from the console and modified for presentation purposes.
+Some of the commands are preceded by comments to provide context and explanations.
+Blank lines have been added to improve readability and output is skipped when it is `undefined` or otherwise unnecessary to be shown.
-* Unless otherwise noted, all examples and explanations are meant for *ASCII* characters
+* Unless otherwise noted, all examples and explanations are meant for *ASCII* characters.
 * External links are provided for further reading throughout the book.
 Not necessary to immediately visit them.
-They have been chosen with care and would help, especially during rereads
+They have been chosen with care and would help, especially during rereads.
 * The [learn_js_regexp](https://github.com/learnbyexample/learn_js_regexp) repo has all the code snippets and exercises and other details related to the book.
-Click the **Clone or download** button to get the files
+Click the **Clone** button to get the files.

 ## Acknowledgements

 * [MDN: Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) — documentation and examples
+* [/r/learnjavascript/](https://www.reddit.com/r/learnjavascript/) and [/r/regex/](https://www.reddit.com/r/regex/) — helpful forums for beginners and experienced programmers alike
 * [stackoverflow](https://stackoverflow.com/) — for getting answers to pertinent questions on JavaScript and regular expressions
 * [tex.stackexchange](https://tex.stackexchange.com/) — for help on `pandoc` and `tex` related questions
 * Cover image: [LibreOffice Draw](https://www.libreoffice.org/discover/draw/) and [regulex](https://jex.im/regulex)